Muisca economy: Production

 Apart from agriculture and mining, production was an important economic activity of the Muisca.
-Raw materials for the production of golden and tumbaga objects, cotton cloths and ceramics were mostly traded with neighbouring indigenous groups, or the result of extraction within the Muisca Confederation, such as clays from the many rivers on the Altiplano.
+Raw materials for the production of golden and tumbaga objects, cotton cloths and ceramics were mostly traded with neighbouring indigenous groups, or the result of extraction within the "Muisca" territories, such as clays from the many rivers on the Altiplano.
+However, gold was mainly associated with religious offerings instead of chiefly prestige.